PowerDNS/pdns/.github/ISSUE_TEMPLATE.md

 <!--
-If this is a bug report, use the following part of the the template and delete the part at the bottom -->
+If this is a BUG report, use the following part of the the template and delete the part at the bottom -->
 ### Environment
 <!-- Tell us about the environment -->